goplayfully/surfer-h-cli/TESTING.md

 # Notes:

-Tweaking the prompt to only mention `NOT_FOUND` seemed to work for the test (which is bizarre) But the `launch.sh` is no longer pulling screenshots; maybe we broke something.
+Tweaking the prompt to only mention `NOT_FOUND` (without the instructions about Click) seemed to work for the test (which is bizarre).
+But the `launch.sh` is no longer pulling screenshots; maybe we broke something.